wp-plugins/upcoming/readme.txt

 == Changelog ==

+* 0.4 Added functionality for groups, thanks to the guys at [Ribot](http://ribot.co.uk/)
 * 0.3.2 Made sure Snoopy was available.
 * 0.3.1 Small bugfix
 * 0.3 Code clean up and addition of a widget